afetterman/genesis/thefirstday.md

-# add let there be light
+# let there be light